Visibuilt Leverages Reshape Biotech's Automated Imaging to Launch Mycelium-Powered Roads

 Scale‑up itself has followed a deliberate path.
 After bench-top assays and small composite tests, a ~300 kg pilot batch was processed at an asphalt factory using standard equipment, without heating, and laid on a test section.
 The production line did not require modification; the trial behaved like a conventional job with the single exception that the burner stayed off.

-Those results, combined with the strength achieved in the lab, now motivate the longer outdoor study programme focused on water, temperature cycling and fatigue.
-In parallel, the fermentation process is being standardised so that the binder’s properties are consistent between runs - a necessary step for any material that hopes to meet specification.
+Those results, combined with the strength achieved in the lab, now motivate the longer outdoor study program focused on water exposure, temperature cycling and fatigue.
+In parallel, the fermentation process is being standardized so that the binder’s properties are consistent between runs - a necessary step for any material that hopes to meet specification.

 Starting from the Base Layer